stanfordnlp/stanza/_pages/training.md

 `TODO`

 To get started, you can download the pretrained word2vec embeddings released from the CoNLL 2017 Shared Task, which can be found [here](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-1989/word-embeddings-conll17.tar?sequence=9&isAllowed=y).
 For languages not in this list, we use the FastText embeddings from Facebook, which can be found here.
 Once you download the embeddings, please make sure you arrange them in a similar fashion as the CoNLL 2017 vector files.

+TODO:
+- Fix the environment variables for word vectors.
+- Fix the link for FastText embeddings.

 ## Training with Scripts